The region in brief

 - New fuels.
 LNG, propane gas, methanol and bio fuels are important and need training as well as RDI actions in the future.
 New fuels will be used both in newly built ships, ship conversions and repairs.

 - Sustainable tourism is a high priority for the region.
 The sector is growing steadily, thanks to unique nature which gives beautiful frames for nature tourism, for experiences and for health and well-being tourism, which are all growing international trends.
+Putting efforts into accessibility and off-season tourism in the archipelago are important in the future.

 - Blue medicine.
 Turku’s drug development is known globally, and the nearly one hundred players in the BioTurku® community form a continuous chain from research to business development and production.